Set up email in Outlook for iOS mobile app

 Note: If you're asked to select your email provider, you may have to set up your email as an IMAP account.

 Enter your email account password and tap Sign In.

-If 2-step verification is enabled, verify yourself using the method you set up (6 digit code, phone call, or using the Microsoft Authenticator app.
+If 2-step verification for Office 365 is enabled, verify yourself using the method you set up (6 digit code, phone call, or using the Microsoft Authenticator app.